ottyanna/traynim/README.md

 ```
 will generate the executable.

-To display a comprehensive command-line help, you can use
+To display the command-line help, you can use

 ```sh
 $ ./traynim --help